gabrielcnunez/text-notification-python/README.md

 - Coverage reports
 - Containerization using Docker
-- Creating YAML file to display user endpoints graphically using Swagger UI
+- Creating YAML file to display user endpoints graphically with Swagger UI
 - DRY-ing up code in ```app.py``` file to slim down methods
 - Mocking test data using factories
-- Using an ORM (such as SQLAlchemy) to convert database information into objects for easier manipulation
+- Using an ORM (such as SQLAlchemy) to convert information into objects for easier data manipulation
 - Abstracting models, routes, and controllers into an MVC-style architecture

 <p align="right">(<a href="#top">back to top</a>)</p>